KoLa992/Hybrid-algorithm-for-GAMs/README.md

 # Hybrid Algorithm for GAMs
 An R implementation of a *hybrid genetic - harmony search algorithm* for feature selection in GAMs.
 Some test cases are also included.

+The Hybrid Algorithm is abbreviated as *HGHK* in my Hungarian papers.

 ## Functions Implementing the Hybrid Algorithm

 There two files in the root directory: *HybridFunctions.R* és *HybridFunctions_Parallelized.R*.